 The History of Electric Deregulation in Ohio

 In early 1999, Ohio's eight Investor-Owned Utilities (IOU's) powered 91% of the state.
-The biggest four – AEP Ohio, Dayton Power & Light, Duke Energy, and FirstEnergy – controlled the bulk of how Ohio's energy was generated, transmitted, and distributed to residents and businesses.
+The biggest four – AEP Ohio, Dayton Power & Light (now AES Ohio), Duke Energy, and FirstEnergy – controlled the bulk of how Ohio's energy was generated, transmitted, and distributed to residents and businesses.
 Only the Public Utilities Commission of Ohio (PUCO) represented consumers, and those consumers really didn't have much choice in their electric service.

 But in July 1999, Ohio restructured its energy market with Senate Bill 3 (SB3) to give consumers choice with their energy provider.
 The law took effect on January 1, 2001, and required a 5% residential rate reduction and freeze until 2005 to allow the market five years to grow.
 Customers could now choose to buy energy from Certified Retail Electric Suppliers (CRES) instead of automatically receiving it from the utility company in their area.
 The duties of the IOU's were broken up into four components: